jdoleary/Spellmasons/docs/TasksCurrent.md

 - bug: Picked up pickups from pull should not transfer move to player
 - bug: death animation occurs before hurt animations are done playing
 - bug: AOE is giving me "no target" when I click on ground (hurtx4,aoe,hurt)
-- I got an out of range message and error but when I clicked on the end of my blue cast it worked
-    - seed: 0.8541225371499359
-    - maybe make the whole line grey if there's no target in range?
 - fix issue where units near lava get mask but don't take damage
 - Tasks:
     - Finish spell quantity